-The last of these three interrelated groups is SCALE + ORIENTATION + MEDIUM + DISTANCE, simple straightforward strategies for the mental blocks we all encounter as designers At what used to be the drawing board, these work for me because I still use the Dixon Ticonderoga #2 pencil with the pink “delete” switch on the end — the one that isn’t pointed.
+The last of these three interrelated groups is SCALE + ORIENTATION + MEDIUM + DISTANCE, simple straightforward strategies for the mental blocks we all encounter as designers at what used to be the drawing board, these work for me because I still use the Dixon Ticonderoga #2 pencil with the pink “delete” switch on the end — the end that isn’t pointed.
 [If you require more information than that, we probably have nothing left to discuss.]

 I cannot tell you how I design because, for me, it is an introspective intuitive process.
 But I can tell you how I deal with mental blocks: those inevitable and all-too-often occasions when I pursue unproductive directions and reach what seem to be dead ends.
 I’m going to assume these situations occur in your life as well.
 When they do, I have four simple strategies to offer.

 The first of these is SCALE.
 If you’ve been working very small — 1/4 inch to the foot or smaller — shifting to one in to the foot will allow you to see opportunities lost at the smaller scale.
 [Try standing on your fraughting stool.]
 The converse is also true: getting lost in details, minutia, diverts us from the big picture.
 I may understand what I’m doing, but not why.
 Related to this is the notion of dimension: get out of two dimensions and into three or possibly four (that is, add the dimension of time to your repertoire).

 ORIENTATION is the quickest of these tricks.
 Looking at the same drawing for too long can be mind-numbing and the easiest solution is to rotate that drawing ninety degrees: upside-down or backwards (left for right), disoriented, divorced from patterns that have become too comfortable, we see new relationships and opportunities previously unapparent.